lscsoft/pcat/README.txt

 or
         GMM.py -s 32768 --frequency psd_database.data

-For GMM.py and PCA.py usage, run with -h
+For usage GMM.py -h and PCA.py -h.

-To plot each of the transients found from finder.py, use spikes_time_series.py:

-		spikes_time_series.py t-3.0_w-2000.list

-To plot power spectral densities run PSD.py with --plot.

-Files generated with finder.py (and database.py) can be merged using database.py.
+Output files can be merged using database.py (call with -h for help).

-See database.py -h.